 The helper is patterned after other device helpers.
 In particular, tracing (ascii and pcap) is enabled similarly, and enabling of all lr-wpan log components is performed similarly.
-Use of the helper is exemplified in examples/lr-wpan-data.cc.
-For ascii tracing, the transmit and receive traces are hooked at the Mac layer.
+Use of the helper is exemplified in many of the examples found in src\lrwpan\examples.